Dindera/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## About MyReads

+This Project is a Book Tracking application that basically has a main page with three shelf's namely Currently Reading, Want to Read and Read.
+The books can be moved from one shelf to another using the select button.
+New Books can be added into the shelf using the search component.
+All the books are gotten from a BooksAPI.

+## Installing and Launching

+To install and launch MyReads

+* Clone or fork the repository
+* Run npm install
+* Run npm start and make sure you are connected to the internet